argoproj-labs/hera/docs/user-guides/core-concepts.md

 ## The `Workflow` class

-The [Workflow](../api/workflows/hera.md#hera.workflows.Workflow) holds a collection of templates, and runs the entrypoint template, usually a DAG or Steps template.
+The [Workflow][hera.workflows.Workflow] holds a collection of templates, and runs the entrypoint template, usually a DAG or Steps template.
 In Hera, the `Workflow` is a context manager, so it loosely mirrors the YAML dictionary structure, and adds any templates created or referenced under it.